timothyaveni/cs160-autograder-base/README.md

 You can:

 - run the autograder Docker image just like you're in Gradescope, using `harness/run.sh`.
 This will output the Gradescope-formatted `results.json` to a directory on your host machine, but you'll also get an error saying the container couldn't upload results to Gradescope (since you don't have the right token).
 - run the autograder locally on your host machine, without Docker, with `autograder/run-playwright-dev.sh`.
 This will, like the main image, compute the student's score and output the Gradescope-formatted `results.json`, this time to `autograder/process-results/results.json`.
 Since this runs on your host OS, you can even modify `run-playwright-dev.sh` to pop open the Playwright debug UI.
-This script, like the Docker image, uploads Playwright artifacts (traces) to the artifact server.
+This script, like the Docker image, uploads Playwright artifacts (traces) to the artifact server and links them in the grading output.
+  - You can think of the contents of the `autograder/` directory as being similar to other [autograder examples provided by Gradescope](https://gradescope-autograders.readthedocs.io/en/latest/python/), in that they wrap a unit testing framework with some logic to compute scores for submissions and output a `results.json` file.
+The top-level directory of the repository is one level higher, allowing you to run the grading Docker image for testing without using Gradescope's infrastructure.
-- run just the Playwright tests, without post-processing the output, inside the `autograder/playwright` directory (using `npm install && npx playwright test`).
+- run just the Playwright tests, without post-processing the output for grading, inside the `autograder/playwright` directory (using `npm install && npx playwright test`).
 This is probably what we want to share with students, because we don't need their local runs to upload traces to the artifact server (and would prefer not to share the upload server API key so directly, though it ends up being public in our Docker image anyway).

 Directory structure: